 5 common mistakes in Australian native gardens (and the fix)

-Establishing and maintaining a thriving native garden isn’t difficult, but it does require understanding how Australian plants actually grow in nature.
-Many of us gardeners unknowingly treat natives like traditional cottage plants — watering too often, enriching the soil too much or choosing the wrong fertiliser.
-These small missteps can have a big impact on plant health.
+Establishing and maintaining a thriving native garden is not difficult, but it does require understanding how Australian plants actually grow in nature.
+Many gardeners unknowingly treat natives like traditional cottage plants — watering too often, enriching the soil too much or reaching for the wrong fertiliser.
+These small missteps can have a significant impact on plant health and most of them are easy to reverse once the underlying cause is understood.

-Below are the five most common mistakes Australians make with native gardens, why they happen and how to fix them with simple, practical changes.
-I've done all of them myself, more than once.
+Below are the five most common mistakes made in Australian native gardens, why they happen and how to fix them with simple, practical changes.

-A lot of content describes natives as low-maintenance, which is true — but only after they’ve established.
+A great deal of content describes natives as low-maintenance, which is true — but only after they have established.
 The mistake is assuming they need little or no care from day one.

 Why it happens